mariochavez/foto/src/_projects/disappearing-dreams.md

 ---
 layout: project
-title:  "Dissapearing Dreams"
+title:  "Disappearing Dreams"
 section: Project
 description: Disappearing Dreams is a collective story of families looking for their loved ones.
 The goal is to bring visibility to this problem and give the spectator a chance to connect with the person who is gone and their families.
-image: /images/dissapearing/Dissapearing-Dreams-18.jpg
+image: /images/disappearing/Disappearing-Dreams-18.jpg
 public: false
 position: 6
 ---